 Tips for Making the Best Gluten Free Sourdough Sandwich Bread

-- Use an electric mixer or stand mixer to beat the batter for 5 minutes.
-This whips air into the dough and encourages air pockets.
+- Use an electric mixer or stand mixer to beat the batter for 5 minutes to whip air into it.

-- Cook until the internal temperature of the bread reaches 205.
-This will prevent gumminess.
-The crust will soften as it cools.
+- Bake until the internal temperature reaches 205°F to prevent gumminess.
+The crust will soften as the bread cools.

-I first played around with this recipe on a super snowy day here in Maryland.
-There was something so magical and old-timey about the combination of falling snow and freshly baked bread.
+I first tested this recipe on a snowy day here in Maryland.
+There was something magical and old-fashioned about the combination of falling snow and freshly baked bread.

 Dry Ingredients